Granola: History

 In 1969, during Woodstock, Lisa Law asked the festival organizers for $3,000 to buy, in New York City, rolled oats, bulgar wheat, wheat germ, dried apricots, currants, almonds, soy sauce, and honey to make muesli.
 Volunteers fed circa 130,000 people with Dixie cups.

 In 1972, an executive at Pet Milk, St. Louis, Missouri, introduced Heartland Natural Cereal, the first major commercial granola.
 At almost the same time, the Quaker Oats Company introduced Quaker 100% Natural Granola.
 Quaker was threatened with legal action by Gentry, and they subsequently changed the name of their product to Harvest Crunch.
 Within a year, Kellogg's had introduced its "Country Morning" granola cereal and General Mills had introduced its "Nature Valley".
 In 1974, McKee Baking (later McKee Foods), makers of Little Debbie snack cakes, purchased Sovex.
 In 1998, the company also acquired the Heartland brand and moved its manufacturing to Collegedale.
 In 2004, Sovex's name was changed to "Blue Planet Foods".

 Granola bar

-Granola bars (or muesli bars) became popular in the 1960s as a snack, similar to the traditional flapjack familiar in the British Isles and Newfoundland.
+Granola bars (or muesli bars) became popular in the 1960s as a snack bar, similar to the traditional flapjack familiar in the British Isles and Newfoundland.
 Granola bars consist of granola mixed with honey or other sweetened syrup, pressed and baked into a bar shape, resulting in the production of a more convenient snack.
 The product is most popular in the United States, Canada, Australia, New Zealand, the United Kingdom, parts of southern Europe, Brazil, Israel, South Africa, and Japan.